wasmi-labs/wasmi/CONTRIBUTING.md

 English naturally is the language of choice for developing and communicating technicalities concerning Wasmi.
-If you feel like your English skills are not on par to properly communicate your intent don't feel ashamed to use any of the well known translators in order to make everyone's lifes simpler.
+If you feel like your English skills are not on par to properly communicate your intent don't feel ashamed to use any of the well known translators in order to make everyone's lives simpler.
 Feeding properly articulated sentences in your language to an established translation engine usually yields good translation results.